mbaioumy90/reactnd-project-myreads-starter/README.md

 ```

 Remember that good React design practice is to create new JS files for each component and use import/require statements to include them where they are needed.
+## Notes:
+   --> I used Routes instead of SWitch because The Version of react-dom.
 ## Backend Server

 To simplify your development process, we've provided a backend server for you to develop against.
 The provided file [`BooksAPI.js`](src/BooksAPI.js) contains the methods you will need to perform necessary operations on the backend: